Homework for you to think about why people have romantic relationships and whether we need to have them.

 This one is a bit of homework for you.
 You need to get a piece of paper and a pen (I’m going to use my brand new felt tips)….
 Got them?

-you might want from a romantic relationship but what people want generally, based on what you’ve heard, seen and been taught.
+Write down all the different reasons for why people might want romantic relationships.
+You might want to write what you want from a romantic relationship but what also people want generally.
+Base this on what you’ve heard, seen and been taught.

 Do that now and then come back.
 Once you’ve done that scroll down below.